-White House intervened to 'lock down' records of Trump-Ukraine call - whistleblower
+White House acted to 'lock down' Trump-Ukraine call records - whistleblower

 A federal law required that the report be sent to lawmakers after an inspector general deemed it was urgent and credible.

+The complaint stated that multiple U.S. officials said they were “deeply concerned by what they viewed as Mr. Giuliani’s circumvention of national security decision-making processes to engage with Ukrainian officials and relay messages back and forth between Kiev and the president.”

+The complaint cited two instances that might have a connection with “the overall effort to pressure Ukrainian leadership.”
+According to U.S. officials, Trump instructed Vice President Mike Pence to cancel his trip to Ukraine to attend Zelenskiy’s inauguration in May, sending a lower-level Cabinet member instead.

 Maguire said the greatest challenge facing the U.S. intelligence community is protecting the integrity of elections, federal, state and local.
+Maguire said it would be “unwarranted” and “unwelcome” to have outside interference in a U.S. election, adding, “No person in the country is beyond the reach of the law.”

 Trump denounced the report.
 “THE DEMOCRATS ARE TRYING TO DESTROY THE REPUBLICAN PARTY AND ALL THAT IT STANDS FOR,” Trump wrote on Twitter.
 “STICK TOGETHER, PLAY THEIR GAME, AND FIGHT HARD REPUBLICANS.
 OUR COUNTRY IS AT STAKE!”